maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Tap on *Snooze* to postpone the alarm.

-The amount of time the alarm will be postponed by is defined by the :ref:`Snooze time` option.
+The amount of time the alarm will be postponed by is defined by the :ref:`chapters/clock:Snooze time` option.

 Tap on *Stop* to end the alarm.